Young scientists impress Obama at White House

 The small Lego machine inside the White House whirred and in a moment it was turning the pages of a story book.
 One page flipped.
 Then another, ever faster as President Barack Obama marveled at its efficiency.

 The contraption's eventual aim would allow paralyzed or arthritic patients to read books despite their disabilities.

 "How did you figure this out?"
 Obama, impressed, asked its inventors.

 "We had a brainstorming session," one of the five 6-year-old Girl Scouts replied.

-The kindergartners and first graders from Tulsa, Oklahoma, were among 35 young science fair winners who came to the White House to showcase breakthroughs ranging from spinal implants to carbon-dioxide powered batteries to a keystroke identity system that can backup computer password securities.
+The kindergartners and first graders from Tulsa, Oklahoma, were among 35 young science fair winners who came to the White House.
+They showcased breakthroughs ranging from spinal implants to carbon-dioxide powered batteries.
+There even was a keystroke identity system that can back up computer password securities.

 Obama used the science fair event to highlight private-sector efforts to encourage more students from underrepresented groups to pursue education in science, technology, engineering and math.
 He announced more than $240 million in pledges to boost the study of those fields, known as STEM.
 This year's fair is focused on diversity.